 Whether for a warrior identifying friend from enemy, a nationalist wanting to represent their views, or a G.A.A. supporter flying their county’s colors, flags have played an important part throughout Ireland’s history.
 As we celebrate Flag Day here in the United States, let’s take a look back at the flags that have represented Ireland overRead more..

-Mary Gallagher is a former intern for Irish America, and currently functions as an assistant editor and advertising and events coordinator for the magazine.
+Mary Gallagher is a former intern for Irish America, and currently functions as the deputy editor and advertising and events coordinator for the magazine.
 She lives on Long Island in New York, and graduated from Molloy College in 2018 with a B.A. in literature and a minor in history.
 She continues to nurture a ferventRead more..

 Dave Lewis is an Assistant Editor and the Social Media Coordinator at Irish America Magazine.
 In 2017, Dave started out as an editorial assistant writing briefing papers for a potential Irish Ambassadorial candidate and soon started writing about Irish history, the GAA in the United States, and profiles on Irish innovators and leaders.
 In additionRead more..

 Bloomsday Around the World June 16th marks 2018’s celebration of Bloomsday, a literary anniversary commemorating the date upon which Irish author James Joyce set the events of his iconic modern novel Ulysses.
 Since the masterwork’s first publication in 1922, Joyce’s insightful, no-holds-barred portrayal of the inner lives of turn-of-the-century Dubliners and mastery of English andRead more..